 The garment offers a pretty good amount of odour resistance, though it did start to smell a bit on the second day.
 We also liked the fact that the Sveit T-Shirt features Vaude’s Green Shape label which means it is environmentally friendly and has been made from sustainable material under fair working conditions.
 All of this is on offer for a very respectable £35 too, which isn’t a bad price at all.

 In a line: The Vaude Sveit T-Shirt is a good-looking summer base layer that more than lives up to its billing.
 Best in test.

 Being that The North Face’s base layer is long-sleeve, I was slightly dubious about how it was going to fare during the drying test, but it actually did really well, beaten only by Vaude’s offering.
 Despite those long sleeves, I also found that it remained quite comfortable in warm conditions, which is likely down to how thin the material is and the hollow core fibres that make up its construction.
 It dealt with moisture pretty well, wicking it away effectively and the material proved to be very breathable.

 We found it to be comfortable to wear at all times with the flat-lock seams and 5% elastane doing their jobs well, while the material’s stretch ensured we were never found wanting.
 One thing we were slightly disappointed about was that, as it is a long sleeved top, it would have been nice to have a zip neck to aid ventilation for when things really got heated.
 While it’s not to everyone’s liking, a collar would have also helped with sun protection.
 Style-wise, it’s not really something I would want to be heading to the pub in and it does hug your figure fairly snugly, but on the hill it’s more than acceptable.

-In a line: A really comfortable, fast drying top that does well in warmer conditions.
+In a line: The North Face’s Light Long-Sleeve Shirt is a really comfortable, fast drying top that does well in warmer conditions.

 Drying time: 9/10